jjjj473/VEN/README.md

 - Syntax highlighted editing for JavaScript, HTML and CSS
 - Command field for executing Vim-like commands
-- Toolbar buttons for common actions (New, Open, Save, Help)
+- Toolbar buttons for common actions (New, Open, Save, Help) and utilities like Undo, Redo, Cut, Copy, Paste, Find, Replace, Goto, Select All, font size adjustment and toggling line numbers
 - File open and save using the browser's file APIs
 - Help dialog describing available commands